Looks Like a Home — Works Like a Business

 They evaluate it like a house.
 It isn't one.

-What's sitting at 309 W Divine Street is a fully operational, income-producing hospitality business built inside 115-year-old Victorian bones.
+What's sitting at 309 W Divine Street — known as Simply Divine — is a fully operational, income-producing hospitality business built inside a Victorian estate originally constructed in the early 1900s by Hannibal Lafayette Godwin, a Dunn native who served seven terms in the U.S. Congress and chaired a Congressional committee.
 It's listed on the residential MLS because that's where the deed lives.
 The business underneath it doesn't show up in the search filters.

 The buyer who understands what this property does — not just what it looks like — is the buyer this property is waiting for.